aakash1404/Auto-Sales/README.md

 -- What is the percentage of different deal sizes(in terms of order count) for different productlines received for the top 3 countries with highest sales for each year?

 -- What are best and worst performing products across each productline?

+# Project Summary: Sales Analysis and Performance Evaluation

+This project conducted a thorough analysis of sales data spanning multiple years, aiming to uncover trends, identify top-performing regions, cities, and products, and provide actionable insights for strategic decision-making.
+The key findings and highlights are summarized below:

+### Overall Sales Trends:
+The sales data indicated a positive overall trend, with consistent improvements over the years.
+November emerged as a standout month for sales across the board.
+May and October demonstrated impressive performance in the overall sales scenario.

+### Regional Insights:
+Approximately 58% of total sales originated from the USA, Spain, and France combined.
+The USA consistently led in overall sales across all seasons.
+Madrid in Spain exhibited exceptional performance, showcasing a remarkable sales surge by the end of 2019.

+### City Performance:
+San Rafael and NYC in the USA, as well as Paris in France, demonstrated remarkable sales performance.
+Madrid stood out as the most consistent city, showcasing outstanding sales for seven months of the year.

+### Product Line Analysis:
+'Classic Cars' emerged as the most sold product line, followed closely by 'Vintage Cars.'
+'Trains' in France and 'Trains' in the USA recorded the highest percentage of large and small-sized deals, respectively.

+### Customer Loyalty:
+Mini Gifts Distributors Ltd. and Euro Shopping Channel emerged as highly loyal customers with the highest number of orders and impressive order frequency.
+Euro Shopping Channel saw standout sales months in January, February, May, and December, each exceeding 100K in sales.

+### Product-Specific Insights:
+Specific top-performing and worst-performing products were identified for each city and product line.

+### Conclusion:
+This comprehensive sales analysis provides valuable insights for strategic planning, highlighting successful regions, cities, and products.
+The findings enable stakeholders to make informed decisions, allocate resources effectively, and capitalize on successful trends while addressing areas for improvement.
+The project lays a solid foundation for future data-driven strategies and business growth.